Generic name: fluconazole (oral/injection) [ floo-KOE-na-zole ]

-Brand Name: Diflucan
+Brand name: Diflucan

 What is fluconazole?

-Fluconazole is used to treat infections caused by fungus, which can invade any part of the body including the mouth, throat, esophagus, lungs, bladder, genital area, and the blood.
+Fluconazole is an antifungal medicine that is used to treat infections caused by fungus, which can invade any part of the body including the mouth, throat, esophagus, lungs, bladder, genital area, and the blood.

 Fluconazole may also be used for purposes not listed in this medication guide.